c128lib/Reference/MemoryMap.md

 C-128 stack, thus permitting you to assign individual stacks to individual programs.

-The stack is a section of memory that the Commodore 128 uses to keep track of the return addresses of machine language subroutines and interrupts (tempo- rary interruptions in normal program processing).
+The stack is a section of memory that the Commodore 128 uses to keep track of the return addresses of machine language subroutines and interrupts (temporary interruptions in normal program processing).
 The stack is also used for temporary storage of the values of memory registers during operations that would otherwise change those values and thus destroy them.
 The stack is frequently used by the C-128 operating system, and is also available for use in user-written programs.